-Project48 provides educational material, eyewitness testimonies, images, videos and artifacts that bring to life the Palestinian Nakba (“Catastrophe” in Arabic), its generational impact, and the struggle for return of Palestinian refugees.
+Project48 provides educational material, eyewitness testimonies, images, videos and artifacts that bring to life the Nakba (“Catastrophe” in Arabic) and its generational impact, as well as the ongoing Palestinian struggle against colonial erasure and the return of refugees to their ancestral lands.
 The Nakba refers to the expulsion of over 750,000 Palestinians during the creation of Israel as a Jewish majority country on land that had a two-thirds majority Palestinian Arab population.
 The Nakba is present-tense, as the displacement of Palestinians and the destruction of Palestinian life has been ongoing for over a century.

 Curriculum

-The Palestinian Nakba Curriculum provides a holistic opportunity to learn about Palestine’s robust society before the creation of Israel in 1948, the critical events leading up the Nakba, and to look at its ongoing nature and impact – all through the prism of Palestinian scholarship, oral and visual history, art, and activism.
+The Palestinian Nakba Curriculum provides a holistic opportunity to learn about Palestine’s robust society before the creation of Israel in 1948, the critical events leading up the Nakba, and to look at its ongoing nature, forms, and impact – primarily through the prism of Palestinian scholarship, oral and visual history, art, and activism.

 The curriculum can be adapted in many different ways—for individual classes, for semester-long learning, as theme-specific modules, for presentations, and for workshops and webinars.
 It is designed for digital and online use as well as for in-person learning.